 Why is Unbundling not suitable for the AIA B101?

-Unbundling can be a very effective pricing strategy for all service providers including Architects, however, the reason I would not recommend Unbundling, in this setting, is because it assumes Clients have a clear understanding of the service being offered and are only motivated by price, which isn’t always true.
+Unbundling can be a very effective pricing strategy, however, the reason I would not recommend Unbundling, in this setting, is because it assumes Clients have a clear understanding of the service being offered and are only motivated by price, which isn’t always true.

 Unlike airlines whose scope of work is very clear – to safely transport passengers from point A to point B as quickly as possible, Architectural services aren’t as easily defined.